UKHomeOffice/postcodeinfo/README.md

 #### Partial postcode info - Lat/lon and Local Authority lookup

-You can also perform partial postcode lookups useing the partial/ endpoint:
+You can also perform partial postcode lookups using the partial/ endpoint:

 ```
 http://127.0.0.1:8000/postcodes/partial/sw1a1aa/